 Compoundable offences are those offences where, the complainant (one who has filed the case, i.e. the victim), enter into a compromise, and agrees to have the charges dropped against the accused.
-However, such a compromise, should be a “Bonafide,” and not for any consideration to which the complainant is not entitled to section 320 of the CrPC looks at the compounding of offences.
+However, such a compromise should be a “Bonafide,” and not for any consideration to which the complainant is not entitled to section 320 of the CrPC looks at the compounding of offences.

 Application for compounding the offence shall be made before the same court before which the trial is proceeding.
 Once an offence has been compounded it shall have the same effect, as if, the accused has been acquitted of the charges.